Skip to content

 Tying the Eastern to the Western sea,

-I like the statement “Uncertainty is the engine of science” (Edwards et.al.)
+- I like the statement “Uncertainty is the engine of science” (Edwards et.al.)
 I have little time for simpletons who want black and white answers to inherently complex questions.

-The Internet was built step-by-step and by trial and error of the best, carefully developed, ideas.
+- The Internet was built step-by-step and by trial and error of the best, carefully developed, ideas.
 There is no shortcut, and anyone who claims to have some definitive idea is suspect.
-I like the IETF motto, “rough consensus and running code”
+I like the Internet Engineering Task Force (IETF) motto, “rough consensus and running code“

 - I have been fortunate because of past success, such as selling I-Way to UUNet, it has given me the freedom to turn down opportunities such as being an early employee at Cisco, or CTO at Loral/Orion, in favor of other things in life.